-Potential test candidates to replace the use of Cr(VI)-based wash primers must meet the technical feasibility criteria as described in Section 3.2.1.1.
-The interrelationship between these technical feasibility criteria plays a crucial role in determining the suitability of potential candidates, and improving the performance of the test candidate under one technical feasibility criterion should not come at a detriment to any of the others.
+Potential candidates to replace the use of Cr(VI) in bonding primers must meet the technical feasibility criteria, as described in Section 3.2.1.1.
+The interrelationship of the technical feasibility criteria plays a crucial role in determining the suitability of potential candidates, as it would be detrimental to the component during operation if certain criteria are limited due to the mechanisms of other criteria.